 Southern Illinois Outdoor Trip

-This route can include Shawnee National Forest, Garden of the Gods, Cache River Wetlands, wineries, lakes, and scenic drives.
+This route can include Shawnee National Forest, Garden of the Gods, Cache River Wetlands, wineries, lakes, small towns, and scenic drives.

 Best Time to Visit Illinois